francoisGu/isha-soulace/README.md

 + Cross-platform - XAMPP https://www.apachefriends.org/index.html

 Follow the download and install instructions in the link corresponding to your choice above.
-You also find further help at these links.
+You can also find further help at these links.

 ###Setting up database
 Create a database in MySQL.

-Set up your database connection in "app/config/database.php" in the "mysql" array.
+Set up your database connection in "relationshipproject/app/config/database.php" in the "mysql" array.

 Example: